5 things to know before buying your child a cell phone

 Both Cunningham and Graber are big believers in creating a family contract surrounding the use of the phone.

-A contract can state everything from how the phone ultimately belongs to the parents, to how the parent will have access to all passwords related to the phone and apps on the phone, the hours the phone can be on and off, how it will be charged overnight in a centralized charging area that is not in the child's bedroom and what happens if the family's phone rules are not followed.
+A contract can include how the phone ultimately belongs to the parents, how the parent will have access to all passwords related to the phone and apps on the phone, the hours the phone can be on and off, how it will be charged overnight in a centralized charging area that is not in the child's bedroom, and what happens if the family's phone rules are not followed.

 The contract can really help parents figure out what their plan is surrounding the phone, which is crucial, said Cunningham.

 "It's kind of a like a puppy.
-You don't just give them the puppy and just say, 'Oh wait a minute, they're not picking up the stuff like they're supposed to.
+You don't just give them the puppy and just say, 'Oh, wait a minute, they're not picking up the stuff like they're supposed to.
 Wait a minute, they said they were going to do that before,' and so, you kind of have to have a plan," she said.

 Parents can find plenty of contracts available online, but the key is customizing one for the family, she said.
 "You can't just grab one ... and have (your child) sign it and be done.
-You have to customize it because you have your own family rules and the things that you find important (are) things that might not be covered in other contracts."
+You have to customize it, because you have your own family rules, and the things that you find important (are) things that might not be covered in other contracts."

 4. Parental control apps

-Parents should embrace the technology they are giving to their kids, both Cunningham and Graber say.
+Parents should also embrace the technology available to them to help them monitor the technology they're giving their kids, both Cunningham and Graber say.

-There are multiple different apps for parents: some allow parents to track everything their kids are doing on their phones and some give parental alerts if certain high-risk words are used in texts or social media.
+There are multiple apps for parents: Some allow parents to track everything their kids are doing on their phones, and some give parental alerts if certain high-risk words are used in texts or social media.

-It's not as much about spying on our kids, she said, as it is about making sure things like bullying and sexting aren't going on, and that suicidal thoughts are not being expressed.
+It's not as much about spying on our kids, she said, as it is about making sure things like bullying and sexting aren't going on and that suicidal thoughts are not being expressed.

 "Often, of course, it's not our own children.
-It's somebody else's kid that's going through this but our kids are involved because they're friends or they know of it or somebody else has got them involved and our kids do not have the maturity to deal with these problems," she said.
-"And left alone, it could lead to suicide or it could lead to a big flare-up at school or sexting or all these different things that are happening."
+It's somebody else's kid that's going through this, but our kids are involved because they're friends or they know of it or somebody else has got them involved, and our kids do not have the maturity to deal with these problems," she said.
+"And left alone, it could lead to suicide, or it could lead to a big flare-up at school or sexting or all these different things that are happening."

 5. Don't punish by taking the phone away

-If your kids break the family rules related to their phone, or do something else using their phone that is cause for concern, don't punish them by taking the phone away because that might make your kids less likely to open up about a problem they are encountering online, said Graber of CyberWise.
+If your kids break the family rules related to their phone or do something else using their phone that is cause for concern, don't punish them by taking the phone away, because that might make your kids less likely to open up about a problem they are encountering online, said Graber of CyberWise.

-"That sends their behavior underground and that's the last thing you want," she said.
-"If there's a problem, you want them to feel comfortable to come to you and say, 'Hey, can you believe this person asked me to send them a sext?'"
+"That sends their behavior underground, and that's the last thing you want," she said.
+"If there's a problem, you want them to feel comfortable to come to you and say, 'Hey, can you believe this person asked me to send them a sext?' "

-Parents will want to hear about such behavior, but "if your response is like, 'Oh my gosh, I'm taking your phone away,' or 'I'm going to tell that parent,' that window is going to close and you want to keep that door open," she said.
+Parents will want to hear about such behavior, but "if your response is like, 'Oh, my gosh, I'm taking your phone away' or 'I'm going to tell that parent,' that window is going to close, and you want to keep that door open," she said.

 Parents should instead try to keep that dialogue.
-"There are just too many things that can go wrong and we need to have their backs in that world," said Graber.
+"There are just too many things that can go wrong, and we need to have their backs in that world," said Graber.

-Ultimately, you may feel like your child will never be ready for a phone or you wish you could avoid ever giving them one.
+Ultimately, you may feel like your child will never be ready for a phone, or you wish you could avoid ever giving them one.
 (I am definitely in the latter category!)
 But we need to let them have them eventually.

 "It's like a rite (of) passage," said Cunningham.
 "This is part of their life.
-Touch screens are their life, and it's a habit, yes, it's bad, yes, at times, but it can also be their lifeline, their connection to others including the parents."
+Touchscreens are their life, and it's a habit, yes, it's bad, yes, at times, but it can also be their lifeline, their connection to others, including the parents."